 As a lover of TED Talks, it’s only natural for me to look to them whenever I want to learn more about a certain topic, see a topic from different perspectives or just experience some new ideas about life.

-Their lessons apply to many different aspects of life, allow to to realise you are in control, and help you to beat procrastination, take control, and be more productive.
+Their lessons apply to many different aspects of life, allow you to realize you are in control and help you to beat procrastination, take control, and be more productive.

 1 – 3 Ways To Make Better Decisions – By Thinking Like A Computer – Tom Griffiths

 Is it just me or do we all have problems making decisions?
 If you’re a fellow decision making avoider like I am, this talk is for you!